Aidukevicius/Banking-Mobile-First/DEPLOY_TO_VERCEL.md

 ## Step 6: Update BASE_URL
 1. Copy your deployment URL (e.g., `https://finance-tracker-abc123.vercel.app`)
 2. Go to your Vercel project → Settings → Environment Variables
-3. Find `BASE_URL` and set it to your deployment URL
+3. Add or update `BASE_URL` with your deployment URL
 4. Click "Save"
 5. Go to Deployments tab
 6. Click "..." on the latest deployment → "Redeploy"